Spices That May Lower Blood Sugar

 Green Tea

 Green tea has always been a key player in the natural health food arena.
-It is an ancient herb that is recognized throughout Chinese medicine.
-You may be surprised to learn that green tea leaves are grown from an herb called Camellia sinensis.
+You may be surprised to learn that green tea leaves are grown from Camellia sinensis, an ancient herb recognized throughout Chinese medicine.

 The dominant health-promoting agents within green tea are antioxidants, specifically catechins.
-Catechins have been shown to reduce the risk of several types of cancers, possess anti-inflammatory properties, and support cognitive function5,6
+Catechins have been shown to reduce the risk of several types of cancers, possess anti-inflammatory properties to combat oxidative stress and support cognitive function.5, 6

 Green tea extracts are popular in herbal supplement stores.
-These potent products may cause more harm than good in some people.
-A small number of users (<100 people) reported acute liver disease after 1-6 months of using green tea extracts8.
-It is believed the number of incidents is underreported8
+These potent products may cause more harm than good for some people.
+A small number of users (<100 people) reported acute liver disease after 1-6 months of using green tea extracts, and it’s believed that the number of these incidents is underreported.8

-These green tea formulas and extracts are not FDA regulated, and caution should be taken when considering these products.
-To be safe, choose regular green tea brewed at home.
+These green tea formulas and extracts are not FDA-regulated, so caution should be taken when considering them.
+To be safe, choose regular green tea brewed at home, and always choose supplements from a reputable brand with third-party testing.

 Turmeric

 Ground turmeric is the most popular turmeric product on the market.
-Tumeric has a distinct golden yellow hue and is mild in taste.
+Turmeric has a distinct golden-yellow hue and is mild in taste.
 It is potent in antioxidants and health-promoting vitamins.
-Similar to green tea, turmeric has been used in eastern health practices for thousands of years.
+Like green tea, turmeric has been used in traditional health practices for thousands of years.

-The active health compound within turmeric is an antioxidant called curcumin.
-Researchers have linked the intake of curcumin with improved glucose metabolism, suppressing inflammation, and facilitating insulin signaling9
+The active health compound in turmeric is curcumin, which acts as an antioxidant in the body.
+Researchers have linked the intake of curcumin with improved glucose metabolism, suppression of inflammation, and facilitation of insulin signaling.9

-Other notable blood-glucose-lowering mechanisms that have been linked with turmeric include:
+Other notable blood-glucose-lowering mechanisms linked with turmeric include:10

 • Reducing glucose production in the liver